alondmnt/joplin-plugin-jarvis/GUIDE.md

 1. You may preview in advance the selected context that will be sent to the model, by placing the cursor at the end of your prompt and running `Tools-->Jarvis-->Preview chat notes context`.
 The Related Notes panel will display the selected excerpts.
 This allows one to iterate and refine the prompt until a reasonable context is generated.

-2. You may affect the total length of the context by changing the `Memory tokens` setting.
+2. You may affect the total length of the context (and the number of included note excerpts) by changing the `Memory tokens` setting.

 3. You may add links to notes that are related to the subject of the chat.
 These linked notes will not be included automatically, but they will help to shape the context of the chat.
 The weight that is given to linked notes can be defined in the setting `Weight of links in semantic search` (which is 0 by default).